vishu-tyagi/Big-Data-with-BigQuery/README.md

 ## Dashboard

 The dashboard is now live and can be accessed on [Tableau Public](https://public.tableau.com/views/NYCTaxiDashboard_16740928210530/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).
-The SQL queries are present in `Big-Data-with-BigQuery/src/dbt/models`
+The cleaning steps and SQL queries are present in `Big-Data-with-BigQuery/src/dbt/models`

 ## Instructions for local development